PapenfussLab/bioshake/README.md

     data Input = Input deriving Show

-First this is to declare the paths "output" from the stage.
+First is to declare the paths "output" from the stage.
 As the input stage, we just return a list of input files:

     instance Pathable Input where
       paths _ = ["sample_R1.fastq.gz", "sample_R2.fastq.gz"]